Dunwoody Georgia home where radon testing is recommended

 Perimeter area.
 The southern portion of Dunwoody near Perimeter Mall includes condos, townhomes, and single-family homes.
 Ground-floor and first-floor units in multi-family buildings can still have radon issues, particularly those built on slab foundations directly over soil.
 Upper floors generally have lower risk.

-Check your specific zip code using our radon risk lookup tool for an area-level risk assessment.
+Check your specific zip code using our view radon data for your area for an area-level risk assessment.

 4. Local Testing Data and Patterns